almostengr/nsbe-mp.org/docs/programs.md

 To find out when these events will happen, follow or like our social media pages and sign up for our mailing list.

+## Christmas Angel Program

+Each Christmas season, the Montgomery Professionals Chapter of the National Society of Black Engineers (NSBE) members come together to spread joy and cheer during the holiday season.
+Each year, we collect donations to purchase toys, clothes, gifts, and other items from children's Christmas wish lists.

+Members of our NSBE chapter and those from the community, generously donate money towards buying these items, which are then distributed to children in need.
+Through the Christmas Angel program, we aim to make a positive difference in the lives of children and families in our community, ensuring that every child receives a special gift during the holiday season.

+You can make a difference by participating in the Christmas Angel program!
+Whether you contribute financially or volunteer your time to help organize and distribute gifts, your support is invaluable in spreading holiday cheer to those who need it most.
+Join us in making the holidays brighter for children in our community.
+[Your donations](/donate) are crucial to the success of the Christmas Angel program.
+Every contribution, no matter the size, helps us purchase gifts for children in need.
+Together, we can make a meaningful impact and bring smiles to the faces of children during the holiday season.